paypal/squbs/docs/resolver.md

-#Resource Resolution
+# Resource Resolution

-Given that very few - if any - real life applications can work without external resources, environment aware resource resolution is becoming a crucial part of application infrastructure. squbs provides resource resolution through the `ResolverRegistry` and allows resources of any type to be resolved by name and environment which allows differentiation of the resource between production, qa, and dev environments.
+Given that very few - if any - real life applications can work without external resources, environment aware resource resolution is becoming a crucial part of application infrastructure. squbs provides resource resolution through the `ResolverRegistry` and allows resources of any type to be resolved by name and environment.
+The latter allows differentiation of a resource between production, qa, and dev environments.

-###Dependency
+Example of resource resolutions are HTTP endpoints, messaging endpoints, databases.
+All of these are handled by one single registry.

+### Dependency

 The resolver sits in `squbs-ext`.
 Add the following dependency to your `build.sbt` or scala build file: